Doubtful Baptisms—the need for conditional sacraments

 “a man receives the effect of Baptism by the power of the Holy Ghost, not only without Baptism of Water, but also without Baptism of Blood: forasmuch as his heart is moved by the Holy Ghost to believe in and love God and to repent of his sins: wherefore this is also called Baptism of Repentance” (ST III q.66. a.11).

-In this baptism of desire, or repentance, man cooperates with God and receives sanctifying grace prior to receiving the sacrament of baptism.
 However, as stated above, baptism of desire does not confer an indelible sacramental character, and does not allow the valid reception of the other sacraments.

 Every Catholic must have moral certainty that they have received valid baptism by water.

-5. “The sacraments cannot be so easily invalidated!”
-OR “The Church supplies!”
+5. “The sacraments cannot be so easily invalidated” OR “The Church supplies”

 Each sacrament has matter and form.
 The matter of baptism is the washing of the body with water.
 This can occur by immersion, pouring, or sprinkling.
 In the Roman rite the form of sacrament is “I baptise you in the name of the Father, and of the Son and of the Holy Ghost.”
 In the Byzantine rite the form “The servant of God [N] is baptised in the name of the Father and of the Son and of the Holy Ghost” is used.

 If invalid matter and form is used the sacrament will not be conferred.
 The Church cannot “supply” anything to make up for the lack of the required matter and form.
-Only jurisdiction – which is required for the valid celebration of certain sacraments – can ever be supplied by the Church, in certain circumstances, to enable the celebration of sacraments that would otherwise be rendered invalid by its lack.
+Only jurisdiction—which is required for the valid celebration of certain sacraments—can ever be supplied by the Church, in certain circumstances, to enable the celebration of sacraments that would otherwise be rendered invalid by its lack.

 6. “If we conditionally baptise lots of people it will cause scandal and confusion”